 - Identify pain points in your product or service

 - Implement user onboarding email or live chat sequences to improve the service experience

 - Find out what your users genuinely care about and use that in your marketing

 81% of consumers say a positive customer service experience increases the chances of them making another purchase.
 Happy and satisfied customers always lead to increased customer loyalty and a better customer lifetime value.

 Once you start measuring your customer satisfaction levels, you can make decisions to improve them and ensure your customers stick around, which is key to sustainable business growth.

-In the next section, let’s take a look at some of the most important customer service metrics to track.
+In the next section, let’s look at some of the most crucial customer service metrics.